 When inside Mesa Verde National Park, there are plenty of options for activities.
 A favorite for many visitors is Mesa Verde hiking of the various trails that lead to the park’s amazing cliff dwellings and archeological forms.
 Spectacular views and a wide variety of plants and animals are also often seen along the way.
-The following suggestions should help make your travels inside Mesa Verde very enjoyable.
+The following trail suggestions should help make your Mesa Verde hike more enjoyable.

 Book Your Mesa Verde Tour Today

 Morefield Campground Trailheads

 Knife Edge Trail – Just 2 miles round-trip from the northwest corner of Morefield Campground, Knife Edge Trail provides views of Montezuma Valley.

 Point Lookout Trail.
 At 2.2 miles round-trip, the Point Lookout Trail switchbacks up to Point Lookout and across the top of the mesa.
 This trail allows hikers to view both Montezuma and Mancos Valleys.

 Prater Ridge Trail.
 This 7.8 mile round-trip trail begins at the west end of Morefield Campground and makes a long loop around the top of Prater Ridge.
 You can take the cut-off trail to shorten this hike to 5 miles.

 Petroglyph Point Trail.At 2.4 miles round-trip, Petroglyph Point Trail is the only path within Mesa Verde that allows visitors to view petroglyphs.
 A Mesa Verde hiking see!
 Do not forget to register before attempting to hike.
 This trail begins from the Spruce Tree House trail and returns along the rim of the mesa to the museum.
 Look for views of Navajo and Spruce Canyons!